grodowski/CarND-Vehicle-Detection/writeup.md

 0.9932
 ```

+In addition to HOG features I have incoroporated 32x32 binned images and color
+histogram to the final feature vector, which helped achieve the final validation
+accuracy of 99.32%.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to use a range of six scales (from 1.1 to 3.5), but my laptop performance didn't allow me to
-stick to it, as it would take about 2h to complete processing `project_video.mp4` (about 8s per frame).
+stick to it, as it would take a very long time to process `project_video.mp4` (about 8s per frame).

-Finally, I decided to use two scales:
+Finally, I decided to use three scales:

+- `ystart=380, ystop=550, scale=1.3`
+- `ystart=400, ystop=600, scale=1.7`
-- `ystart=384, ystop=512, scale=2.5`
+- `ystart=450, ystop=700, scale=2.5`
-- `ystart=384, ystop=660, scale=1.4`

-These two passes gave optimal results and allowed me to acheive processing speed of just above 1 fps.
-Code for sliding window search could be found in `Processor.frame` and `find_cars` functions in the Jupyter notebook.
+These gave quite good results and allowed me to acheive a processing speed of just above 1 fps.
+Code for sliding window search could be found in `Processor.frame` and `find_cars` functions in the python script.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?